Simulating Disky Broad Line Region Reverberation: Modules of the Pipeline

 We calculate the inner and outer radii of the BLR based on physical considerations.
 Using the empirical relation described in \cite{bentz13}, the characteristic radius is related to the luminosity through

 where $K$ and $\alpha$ are the best fit values from the study and $\lambda L_{\lambda}$ is the luminosity measured at 5100~\AA. \cite{richards06} provide a conversion factor, which was $12.17$, to connect bolometric luminosity to the luminosity measured at 5100~\AA, which is used in equation (\ref{BLRradius}).
-The outer radius is set to be five times this value as studies such as \cite{koshida14}, \cite{yang20}, and \cite{lira24} have found that dust reverberation from the torus has time delays that are approximately five times longer than the BLR reverberation timescale.
+The outer radius is set to be five times this value for the purposes of testing the pipeline, as studies such as \cite{koshida14}, \cite{yang20}, and \cite{lira24} have found that dust reverberation from the torus has time delays that are approximately five times longer than the BLR reverberation timescale.
 The inner radius of the BLR for the tests carried out here is set to be exactly 500~$r_g$, which is another empirical relation found in \cite{storchi-bergmann17}.
+The assumption we have made, especially the linear responsivity and monotonically decreasing emissivity, and the fixed values that we have adopted for the inner and outer radii are suitable only for testing the pipeline and do not allow us to self-consistently compute a ``characteristic radius'' of the BLR.
+We defer this exercise to future work.

 In the Reverberation module in Figure\ \ref{fig:pipeline}, we calculate a time delay for each location on the disk and connect that delay with a point on the light curve described in Section \ref{subsec:light}.
 The module assigns a brightness or instantaneous illumination for a particular location in the BLR by using the corresponding intensity of the light curve and the light travel time to the BLR pixel.
 The result is a reverberation map of the disk for one particular instant, with an example shown in Figure\ \ref{fig:timedelay}.
 This, and other reverberation maps, are proportional to the flux arriving at a specific BLR element.